 I select all → copy, then paste into a SimpleNote file for permanent reference.
 Why?
 Drafts does not respect live links.
 SimpleNote does.
 Also, SimpleNote data remains as accessible to my ChromeBook as to the iPad.
 Drafts’ reliance on DropBox provides a far from fluid user experience.
 I stick with Google Drive’s content-searchable goodness.

 3️⃣ Pens: Pilot Frixion

-As scratched-out entries (red arrows) in the following pic confirm, when it comes to planning social media content, Pilot Frixion pens prove the friendliest.
+As scratched-out entries (red arrows) in the following pic confirm, when it comes to planning social media content, Pilot Frixion pens are the friendliest.
 SherlockReena first pulled beloved Juice pens out of habit.
-The oops! slapped me to the Frixions.
+The oops! slapped me over to the Frixions.